flutter/website/src/deployment/windows.md

 and deployment process using CI/CD tooling after having submitted the application to the Microsoft Store for the first time.

-#### Codemagic CI/CD for Flutter
+#### Codemagic CI/CD

 Codemagic CI/CD uses the [`msix` pub package][msix package] to package Flutter Windows Desktop applications.

-For Flutter applications, the UI can be used to provide minimal information to create the package.
+For Flutter applications, either the [Codemagic UI][codemagicuimicrosoftstore] or [codemagic.yaml][codemagicyamlmicrosotftstore] can be used to provide minimal information to create the package.
 Additional options can be configured using the aforementioned package.
-In addition, Codemagic makes it possible to build your application without a Windows device.
+In addition, Codemagic makes it possible to build Flutter Windows Desktop applications without a Windows device.

-For publishing, Codemagic uses the [Partner Center submission API][partnercenterapi];
-thus, similar to automating the submission in Visual Studio, Codemagic requires you to associate your Azure Active Directory with your Partner Center account.
+For publishing, Codemagic uses the [Partner Center submission API][partnercenterapi]; thus, Codemagic requires [associating the Azure Active Directory and Partner Center accounts][azureadassociation].

 ## Updating the app's version number